caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 1. Make sure you can run the project right after the first git clone.
 2. They will probably ask you to use the existing project on your local, so have it up and running for the call.
 3. Get Postman (or your favorite HTTP client) ready for the interview.
-4. Be confident and but also authentic.
+4. Be confident but also authentic.
 If you don't know a concept just say you know something about it, mention what you know, but be willing to say "I don't know at this time, I would just search for that".
-5. Practice some dummy questions before the interview: add a new role, add a new object to the DB, add a new filter, etc.
+5. Practice some dummy questions before the interview: add a new role, add a new object to the DB, add a new data filter, add a new dialog on the frontend, etc.
-6.
+6. Always think you're presenting to a customer.
+Don't take it as yet another interview but as a demo to a real client.